uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/global-impact.md

 - EK 7.1.1A Email, SMS, and chat have fostered new ways to communicate and collaborate.
 - EK 7.1.1B Video conferencing and video chat have fostered new ways to communicate and collaborate.
 - EK 7.1.1C Social media continues to evolve and fosters new ways to communicate.

-{panel type="teacher-note" summary="Exclusion EK 7.1.1C"}
+{panel type="teacher-note"}

-EXCLUSION STATEMENT (for EK 7.1.1C): Detailed knowledge of any social media site is beyond the scope of this course and the AP Exam.
+# EXCLUSION STATEMENT (for EK 7.1.1C):

+Detailed knowledge of any social media site is beyond the scope of this course and the AP Exam.

 {panel end}

 - EK 7.1.1D Cloud computing fosters new ways to communicate and collaborate.
 - EK 7.1.1E Widespread access to information facilitates the identification of problems, development of solutions, and dissemination of results.
 - EK 7.1.1F Public data provides widespread access and enables solutions to identified problems.